kunal-mohta/FirewallRulesLICS/README.txt

   Output).
 ```

-The first 13 parameters should be strings, representing the mentioned clause/condition parameter (e.g. <tcp-src-port> refers to the src port number for the TCP condition), and the last parameter gives the Action taken for the package, i.e. `accept / reject / drop`.
+The first 13 parameters should be strings, representing the mentioned clause/condition parameter (e.g. <tcp-src-port> refers to the src port number for the TCP condition), and the last parameter gives the Action taken for the packet, i.e. `accept / reject / drop`.

 If you want a clause/condition parameter to be not specified in the packet, just put an empty string ("") in its place.